KennethNweke/KennethNweke/README.md

 ## 🚀 About Me

-I have a proven track record in:
+I have a relevant hands on experience in:
 - **Network Engineering**: Designing and implementing network infrastructures that are both efficient and secure.
 - **Security Operations Center (SOC)**: Managing and monitoring SOC operations to ensure the integrity and security of organizational data and systems.
 - **Cybersecurity**: Identifying, mitigating, and responding to security threats and incidents.